-The research team wishes to thank our partners in Tonga and Samoa for their generous support on this survey, including Velata Tonga Incorporated, and Tepora Wright.
+The research team wishes to thank our partners in Tonga and Samoa for their generous support on this survey, including Velata Tonga Incorporated, and Dr Tepora Wright.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the participants and authors, and do not necessarily reflect the views of the New Zealand Ministry of Foreign Affairs and Trade.